 Cinnamon has the ability to slightly increase your heart rate.
 For this reason, people with known heart conditions shouldn’t drink cinnamon tea.
-Otherwise it could increase the heart rate and endanger your health.
+Otherwise, it could increase your heart rate and endanger your health.

 Don’t combine it with antibiotics

-Cinnamon is a natural antibiotic, so it’s not a good idea to mix it with any man-made substance.
-Its properties could interfere with the way other medications work and cause unpredictable side effects.
-So avoid it any time you’re taking a regular prescription antibiotic.
+Cinnamon is a natural antibiotic.
+Therefore, its properties could interfere with the way other medications work and cause unpredictable side effects.
+Avoid it any time you’re taking a regular prescription antibiotic.

 Recipes for cinnamon tea

 It’s easy to make this slimming cinnamon tea – here’s all you need:

 - 1 cup hot water

 - 1 teaspoon of honey